nicolasdilley/dwarf-interpreter/README.md

 # this will generate an executable dwarf file
 ./dwarf path-to-file.dw     # this will start the interpretition of the script
 ```

+The "main" function is declared in lib/cli.ex

 ## Language description
 -----------------------
+To see some examples of programs written in Dwarf, look inside the folder /benchmarks/*.dw

 The language will have very simple operations and expressions.
+Here is the CFG specification of Dwarf,

 ```
 expr :=
 		| binary operation            --- such as `+` `-` etc